yul154/Jnova/Core Java Volume/Chapter 12 Concurrency.md

 * The lock has a hold count that keeps track of the nested calls to the lock method.
 * The thread has to call unlock for every call to lock in order to relinquish the lock
 * Code protected by a lock can call another method that uses the same locks.
-*  protect blocks of code that thread safety before  another thread can use the same object
+* Protect blocks of code that thread safety before another thread can use the same object

 fair lock
 *  are a lot slower than regular locks